 Losses on policies occur in the form of claims payouts and/or the cost of defending or establishing title.
 Title claims may arise from a number of factors, such as title search and examination errors, fraud, forgery, incorrect legal descriptions, and failure to identify existing liens.
-Title insurers are also responsible for the cost of defending the insured in litigation alleging covered title defects, regardless of the merits of the allegations.
+Subject to certain conditions, title insurers generally are also responsible for the cost of defending the insured in litigation alleging covered title defects, regardless of the merits of the allegations.